 We, as personal injury attorneys, always attempt to maximize the use of med-pay coverage and health insurance coverage on an auto accident claim.
 In the event you are involved in an accident, and you are transported from the scene by ambulance to a hospital, and the Trauma Team is involved, it is not unusual for your emergent bills to total $25,000 – $30,000.
 If you utilize your health insurance to pay these bills, you will reduce the costs of these bills substantially by plan provider discounts.

 In an ideal situation, you will be able to use your automobile med-pay coverage to reimburse your health insurance carrier for their Subrogation Lien.
 As little as five thousand dollars ($5,000) in med-pay coverage may extinguish your responsibility for all medical bills and the Subrogation Lien of your health insurance carrier.

-One thing to consider about auto insurance, the first layer of coverage costs the most.
-Raising your bodily injury liability limit, property damage liability limit, UM/UIM limit, and med-pay limit to a higher increment of coverage, generally results in only a minimum increase in premium.
+One thing to consider about auto insurance is that the first layer of coverage costs the most.
+Raising your bodily injury liability limit, property damage liability limit, UM/UIM limit, and med-pay limit to a higher increment of coverage generally results in only a minimum increase in premium.
 In other words, if you double your coverage, your premium does not double.

 Some insurance companies offer excess med-pay coverage, which only pays for bills which your health insurance carrier does not pay.
 This is not ideal med-pay coverage for you in the event you have health insurance.